GravityKit/GravityView/readme.txt

 == Changelog ==

-= develop =
+= 2.8.1 on April 22, 2020 =

-* Added: Better inline documentation for settings
+* Added: Better inline documentation for View Settings
 * Improved: When clicking "Add All Form Fields" in the "+ Add Field" picker
 * Modified: Changed default settings for new Views to "Show only approved entries"
+* Fixed: Single Entry "Hide empty fields" not working in Table and DataTables layouts

 = 2.8 on April 16, 2020 =